 New On the Trail Series: Here

-2016 Update: Nikon established the benchmark for super telephotos.
+Nikon established the benchmark for super telephotos.
 The Nikkor 400mm FL continues a fine heritage and simply put, the most versatile long lens Nikon offers due to the flexibility with all Nikkor teleconverters.

 One Plus Year Anniversary: September marks my one year with the exceptional FL 400 lens and I think I owe everyone an update at this point.
 Today I share one new photo as our summer draws down in the Northen Hemisphere, the fabulous Hummingbird;

-Let me say this new 400mm is the finest 400mm Nikkor has ever released and I have many years using earlier Nikkor 400mm lens and this new version performs fantastic, sharpness, speed, and Vibration Reduction are all top notch.
+Let me say this new 400mm is the finest 400mm Nikkor has ever released and I have many years using earlier Nikkor 400mm lens and this new version performs fantastic, sharpness, speed, and Vibration Reduction are all top-notch.
 If you read nothing below this paragraph, please take this message home; This is one beautiful lens all around, and the question is would I buy it again - Yes.

 Now that the new 600mm ED FL lens is out how do you choose between two of the finest supers on the market?
 Not easily done.
-I used the 600 and 400 and this is a decision based on speed or reach.
+I used 600 and 400 and this is a decision based on speed or reach.
 I hate to be so common in my remarks of other reviewers.
 Now that the 600 is as light as the 400, one really needs to consider the NEW 600 as the go-to nature lens.
 With three new killer Nikon's the D500, D5, and D850 all with so many focusing points and higher dynamic range the new 600 works exceptionally well with TC extenders (1.4 & 1.7) good with 2.0.
 Consider using the 600 with a D500 and 1/4 TC = 1200mm that is awesome!!
 Using the same setup the 400mm will be an 840mm but a stop faster.
-Is question - hat do you need fast or reach?
+Is the question - what do you need fast or reach?
 Both are expensive to the point of being painful, but if you want the best it cost.

 My Earlier postings on this lens.

 You can read technical details on other sites I don't do that here. – I am not about counting pixels on a technical level or trying to explain how much better one manufacturer is over the next.
 If you're shooting Canon 400 you have a fine lens.
 Both Nikon users and Canon users browse and say - wow I wish I had that.
 This review is how well this lens delivers images using the camera body you have and my impressions as compared to other earlier versions.
-I can say my latest VRII version was a stellar performer which I simply loved with images so sharp it was uncanny if this lens is anywhere near that at almost 2 lbs. lighter I will be one happy person.
+I can say my latest VRII version was a stellar performer which I simply loved with images so sharp it was uncanny if this lens is anywhere near that at almost 2 lbs. the lighter I will be one happy person.

 Anyway, what are the different features on this newer Nikkor 400MM 2.8E VR FL lens?
 There were several key features that made me want to switch out my current 400mm 2.8.